Anderson River (Northwest Territories): History

 The Anderson River area was the historic home of an Inuvialuit group of Inuit called the Siglit, or Mackenzie Inuit, known as the Anderson River People.
 Although the Inuvialuktun name of the people is no longer known it is thought that they may have been called the Kuukugmiut, the Kuungmiut, as used by Emmanuel Felix, or Kramalit by Father Émile Petitot.
 The first two names are derived from the Inuvialuktun name of the river Kuuk (river) and means "people of the river".

 In 1857, Roderick MacFarlane, known to the Inuit as "Mitchi Paloum", of the Hudson's Bay Company travelled the area looking to establish trade with the Inuit who, due to conflicts with the Gwich'in and the travel required, did not want to visit the post at Fort McPherson.
 On this trip he was met by a group of Inuit who proved to be hostile and he returned to Fort Good Hope.
 He returned again in 1858 and 1859, experiencing no difficulties and was able to begin trading with the Inuit.
 In 1860 he was again sent to the area, this time to establish a post for permanent trading.
 Construction of the post was begun in the spring of 1861 and finished before the onset of winter.
-The post was located on the east bank of the river about 183 km south of Liverpool Bay and 50 km north of the Anderson River Forks.
+The post, called Fort Anderson (named after James Anderson, chief factor of the Mackenzie River District from 1856 to 1857), was located on the east bank of the river about 183 km south of Liverpool Bay and 50 km north of the Anderson River Forks.
 While there MacFarlane was visited by Robert Kennicott and at Kennicott's urging began collecting for the Smithsonian Institution.
 He collected over 5,000 objects which are housed in the MacFarlane Collection.
 The post was successful until 1864–65.
 In 1864 a number of the dogs used to pull the sled were killed by distemper and then in 1865 a combination of scarlet fever and measles killed the majority of the Inuit and First Nations hunters in the area.
-MacFarlane remained at the fort until 15 July 1866, at which time the post was closed and he was sent to Fort Simpson.
+MacFarlane remained at the fort until 15 July 1866, at which time the post was closed since it was unprofitable, and he was sent to Fort Simpson.

 The Hudson's Bay Company also had a trading post at the river's mouth, later renamed as Stanton after Father Stanton (69°48′N 128°41′W), which is now abandoned.
 Sometime after 1925, possibly as late as 1950, a reindeer substation, called Anderson River (69°42′N 128°58′W), was opened around 10 mi south of Stanton.